 J.D.
 Concentrations in Health Law, Law & Technology, and Compliance

 The law school has three formal "concentrations" (Health Law, Law & Technology, and Compliance.)
 Select one of the following to learn more and remember to check for detailed instructions in registration materials distributed to students in the fall and spring semesters.

 As society has become more sophisticated, there is a growing demand for specialists.
 Seton Hall offers a number of Concentrations for those students who desire to begin this specialization process in law school.

 Seton Hall has established several "concentrations" in which students can specialize in a designated area of law by taking a core curriculum developed by Seton Hall faculty in consultation with attorneys and government officials working in the field.
 Concentrations will appear on the student's transcript and will also be reflected in a certificate provided after graduation.

 All concentrations have specified course requirements and a choice of electives.
-In addition, all concentrations require an advanced legal writing project in the concentration.
-A student pursuing a concentration must produce a paper satisfying the concentration advanced legal writing requirement.
+In addition, some concentrations require an advanced legal writing project in the concentration where students must produce a paper satisfying the concentration advanced legal writing requirement.